 It is essential that this course is completed in conjunction with practice using adrenaline autoinjector trainer devices.
 To order adrenaline autoinjector trainer devices contact your national patient support organisation: Allergy & Anaphylaxis Australia www.allergyfacts.org.au

-Any adult may sign the Certificate as long as they have seen you actually use the adrenaline autoinjector trainer device and have referred to the ASCIA Action Plan for Anaphylaxis avaibale at www.allergy.org.au/health-professionals/anaphylaxis-resources/ascia-action-plan-for-anaphylaxis.
+Any adult may sign the Certificate as long as they have seen you actually use the adrenaline autoinjector trainer device and have referred to the ASCIA Action Plan for Anaphylaxis available at www.allergy.org.au/anaphylaxis.

-ASCIA anaphylaxis e-training WA has been developed in December 2016.
-It is based on ASCIA anaphylaxis e-training for schools in August 2016 (Version 6.1).
-The course has been updated in June 2017 (Version 6.2) to incorporate updated ASCIA Action Plans and changes to EpiPen® and EpiPen®Jr adrenaline (epinephrine) autoinjectors.
+- The course was previously updated in June 2017 (Version 6.2) to incorporate updated ASCIA Action Plans and changes to EpiPen® and EpiPen®Jr adrenaline (epinephrine) autoinjectors.
 The devices have not changed, just the instructions on the label, which now include:

 - Removal of the massage step after the injection – this has been found to reduce the risk of tissue irritation.

 EpiPen®s with a 10 second label can continue to be used and should not be replaced unless they have been used, are just about to expire or have expired.